-To entice consumers into buying their products, food manufacturers sometimes use color additives to enhance naturally-occurring colors or to make food more appetizing or simply more fun to eat.
+To entice consumers into buying their products, food manufacturers sometimes use color additives to enhance colors or make food more appealing to eat.
 But do food colors do more than color food?
-One commonly held notion by some parents is that color additives cause behavioral problems in their children or add to the problems associated with attention deficit hyperactivity disorder (ADHD).
-However, the research on this topic has been inadequate or the findings inconsistent.
+One commonly held belief is that synthetic food dyes cause behavioral problems in children or add to the problems associated with attention deficit hyperactivity disorder (ADHD).
+However, the research on this topic has been inadequate and inconsistent.

-Food coloring additives may be synthetic or derived from natural sources including plants, animals, or minerals .
+Food coloring additives include both synthetic food dyes and natural food colors, like those from plants.
 Both types are regulated by the U.S. Food and Drug Administration (FDA).
-Their approval process includes factors such as the properties of that ingredient, the amount likely to be consumed, any possible health effects that could result immediately or on a longer-term basis, and other numerous factors that address the product’s safety.
-In addition, the FDA specifies the products that additives are allowed to be used in, maximum amounts that are permitted, and how they are identified on the packaging.
+The approval process considers factors such as the properties of that ingredient, the amount likely to be consumed, possible health effects that could result immediately or in the future and other safety concerns.
+The FDA also specifies the products that additives are allowed to be used in, maximum amounts that are permitted and how they are identified on the packaging.

 Children need a variety of healthy foods and the nutrients they provide for proper growth and development.
-Talk with the child's pediatrician or consult with a registered dietitian nutritionist before trying an elimination diet.
+Talk with your child's pediatrician or consult a registered dietitian nutritionist (RDN) before trying an elimination diet.
 When nutritious foods are restricted unnecessarily, this could lead to an imbalance of important nutrients.
-Dietitians have the ability to analyze a child's eating pattern overall, identify any nutrients that may be lacking (or would be lacking if certain foods were restricted), and offer healthy substitutions based on the child’s food preferences.
-They can also provide suggestions for meal planning and help with label reading.
+RDNs have the ability to analyze a child's overall eating pattern, identify any nutrients that may be lacking (or would be lacking if certain foods were restricted), and offer healthy substitutions based on the child’s food preferences.
+They also can provide suggestions for meal planning and help with label reading.

 Find a Nutrition Expert